-At December 31, 2023 and 2022, the Credit Union had an available line of credit of \$50,000 with Eastern Corporate Federal Credit Union.
+At December 31, 2024 and 2023, the Credit Union had an available line of credit of \$120,000 and 50,000, respectively, with Eastern Corporate Federal Credit Union.
 The interest rates applied on any borrowing are determined on that borrowing date.
-Certificates of deposit and auto loans are pledged as collateral on the line of credit.
-The line matures on January 1, 2024.
-There were no balances outstanding on this line at December 31, 2023 and 2022.
+Auto loans are pledged as collateral on the line of credit.
+There were no balances outstanding on this line at December 31, 2024 and 2023.

-The Credit Union has entered into an Advances, Pledge, and Security Agreement with the FHLB of Boston whereby specific mortgage loans of the Credit Unions with advance equivalents of approximately \$2,626,510 and \$1,782,960 at December 31, 2023 and 2022, respectively, were pledged to the FHLB as collateral in the event the Credit Union requests any advances on the line.
-Outstanding advances amounted to \$400,000 and \$-0- at December 31, 2023 and 2022.
+The Credit Union has entered into an Advances, Pledge, and Security Agreement with the FHLB of Boston whereby specific mortgage loans of the Credit Unions with advance equivalents of approximately \$2,680,483 and \$2,626,510 at December 31, 2024 and 2023, respectively, were pledged to the FHLB as collateral in the event the Credit Union requests any advances on the line.
+Outstanding advances amounted to \$375,000 and \$400,000 at December 31, 2024 and 2023.

 The Credit Union has access to an Ideal Way line of credit with the FHLB.
 The agreement provides for a credit limit of \$1,000 with interest charged at a rate determined by the lender on a periodic basis.
-There were no balances outstanding under this agreement at December 31, 2023 and 2022.
+There were no balances outstanding under this agreement at December 31, 2024 and 2023.

 The Credit Union has been approved to borrow through the Federal Reserve Bank's Discount Window.
 The terms of this agreement call for the pledging of certain investments and indirect auto loans as security for any and all obligations taken by the Credit Union under this agreement.
-At December 31, 2023 and 2022, the Credit Union had a credit limit of \$221,684 and \$453,150, respectively.
+At December 31, 2024 and 2023, the Credit Union had a credit limit of \$455,093 and \$221,684, respectively.
 The line has no expiration date but is subject to review and change by the issuing institution.
-There were no balances outstanding under this agreement at December 31, 2023 and 2022.
+There were no balances outstanding under this agreement at December 31, 2024 and 2023.